GeoffreyChen777/toPresent/README.md

 # toPresent
-Use markdown to take a presentation.
+Use markdown file to take a presentation.